webplatform/docs/guides/styling_forms_guide/index.md

 Since the demonstration form is understood to be primary content, the <code>legend</code> used in the previous forms article has been replaced with a heading.

 Legends are most appropriate within <code>fieldset</code>s, in lieu of <code>label</code>s (which are meant to relate to single controls).
-In this instance the <code>legend</code> element has been omitted entirely, because it’s difficult to style.
+In this instance the <code>legend</code> element has been omitted entirely, because it's difficult to style.

-Something else worth noting is that “required” tags on fields are best placed ''before'' the field in source order, to accommodate users of screen reader software.
+Something else worth noting is that "required" tags on fields are best placed ''before'' the field in source order, to accommodate users of screen reader software.
 However, the <code>position</code> property (which is beyond the scope of this article) is necessary to lay these items out appropriately.
-For this reason, the “required” tags have been placed ''after'' their associated controls in the source order (albeit in the same context).
+For this reason, the "required" tags have been placed ''after'' their associated controls in the source order (albeit in the same context).

 === New form fields?
-What’s this? ===
+What's this? ===

 Text fields and submit controls were introduced in the previous article.
 As pointed out above, there are a number of use cases that require the user to be able to select from two or more options.
 Those elements are described in brief below.

 ==== Choosing descriptions: input type="checkbox" ====

-<pre>      …
+<pre>      ...
   &lt;label for="availability"&gt;My account is unavailable:&lt;/label&gt;&lt;input type="checkbox"
   name="is_down" id="availability" class="rInput" /&gt;</pre>